-Initial consultations are scheduled following a phone conversation with potential client.
+Initial evaluations are scheduled following a phone conversation with potential client.
 A credit card is used to reserve your time.
-Initial evaluations are 90 minutes in length, depending on complexity and/or family involvement.
-After the initial evaluation, follow-up appointments are either “Medication Checks” (25-minutes) or “Therapy Sessions” (50-minutes).
+Initial evaluations are typically either 120-minutes (adults) or 150-minutes (children and adolescents) in length.
+Depending on the complexity and/or family involvement, some adults may be scheduled for 150-minute evaluation.
+After the initial evaluation, follow-up appointments are either “Medication Management” (25-minutes) or “Therapy Sessions” (50-minutes).
 We will collaborate to develop a treatment plan that fits your individual needs, which may include therapy, medication management or both.
-At a minimum, on-going patients are seen every three months.
+At a minimum, on-going patients are seen every 3-4 months.

 Payment of Fees